Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 - Choose ```cruddur-post-confirmation```, which is the Lambda function created above and create the trigger.
 - Go back to AWS Lambda console and refresh.
 Choose the **Monitor Tab** to make sure that the trigger works whenever a sign up is made, this will always be displayed via the logs.
 Choose the **logs** tab

+- This will redirect you to AWS CloudWatch, choose the log groups
+- Then choose ```AWS/lambda/cruddur-post-confirmation``` tab and view the logs.